henrikr3/corda-kubernetes-yo/README.md

 ## Usage
 Let us review the commands that are used to set up the Docker images and then to deploy the stack to Kubernetes.

 The following commands can be found in the *build-docker-nodes* script file as well, where it will run the commands in the correct order.
-But let us review the commands and what they do:
+But let us review the commands and what they do.

 **Remove any existing yo-app stacks.**
 ```
 docker stack rm yo-app --orchestrator=kubernetes